SchneiderSix/holbertonschool-printf/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Our printf is made with three files, we have our libraries and our functions definied in our header `main.h`.
+Our printf was made with three files, we have our libraries and our functions definied in our header `main.h`.
 The operation of the functions are defined in `functions.c` and the main file is `pf.c`.

 <!-- USAGE EXAMPLES -->